 If you are going to leave your electric car sitting, then it is helpful to know if it will be ready for you to drive it in case you do not have the time for a charge.
 So, do electric cars lose charge when parked?

 Electric cars do lose charge when parked.
 This is mostly minimal, and you can even change a few settings on your car to minimize the loss of battery power even more.

 You may be wondering how your electric car is losing battery power if it is not doing anything.
-The reason it is losing battery power even though it is not moving is because the batteries are powering other system in the car, constantly.
+The reason it is losing battery power even though it is not moving is that the batteries are powering other systems in the car, constantly.

 Here are some of the settings you can change in your electric car to conserve more battery power while it is sitting:

 - Power Save: Even though the setting may not be called “Power Save,” most electric cars have a feature similar to this.
 It may be called “Energy Saving” or something along those lines.
 By activating this setting, you will minimize the amount of power your car uses while it is not in use.

 - Preset Features: Some electric cars will come with features that are already turned on for your convenience.
 These settings could cause your car to warm up or cool down on the inside depending on what the weather is like, just to make things comfortable for you, but it really is unnecessary if you are on vacation and will not be driving for a few weeks.
 Be sure to deactivate these features to make sure you are saving the battery power for your car as much as possible.

 - Deep Sleep: Some electric cars come with features that will recognize when the car is not being used.
 Once this has been realized, the car will reserve energy rather than using it on unnecessary systems.
 Check the user manual to see if your car comes with these features.

 Another great way to make sure the loss of battery power stays at a minimum while it is sitting is to make sure it is not charged to 100% or lower than 20%.

 What Happens if an Electric Car Runs out of Charge?